mhdsulaimzed/HR_management/README.md

 `createdb`: Creates a new PostgreSQL database.

+Options:
+        - `-b, --db`: Give a name for database name.

 `loadcsv`: Loads CSV data into the database.

+Options:

+    - `-b, --db`: Specify the database name.
+    - `-l, --load`: Specify the CSV file name/path .
+    - `-d, --address` (optional): Add custom address for the vCard; default value can be set.

 `vcard`: Generates vCards for all employees.

+     - `-b, --db`: Specify the database name.

 `qrcode`: Generates QR codes for all employees.

 `leavemp`: Adds leaves for an employee.